Jaxonwht/yield-optimizer/README.md

 flask db migrate -m "Some migration" flask db upgrade
 ```

+In most circumstances, this repository already has alemibc initialized, so you most likely do not
+need to run `flask db init`.
+If you just cloned the repository and need to have the latest database
+tables, you do not need to run any migration either.
+You can simply invoke the `flask db upgrade` command.

 Always double-check the auto-generated migration file before commiting to the upgrade.